Download eBooks & Wiring Diagrams (FREE)

 And if you have solar panels, you aren’t dependent on paying for an electric site at a campground.
 You can opt for just a plain, no-frills camp spot.
 This can oftentimes save you as much as $10-$20 per night.

-Stay at campgrounds for enough days and the savings you accumulate will quickly offset the cost of your solar system.
+Stay at campgrounds for enough days, and the savings you accumulate will quickly offset the cost of your solar system.

-6. Helps Insulate Inside Of Van
+6. Helps Insulate the Inside of Van

-Two solar panels on a camper van
+Two solar panels on a Ford Transit camper van, on a boat in Nicaragua

 Although not a primary reason to install solar panels on your DIY camper, but mounting solar panels on your van’s roof helps to provide shade on top of your vehicle, keeping your van’s interior cooler during the day.